 Lancelot Tenyo Trick Secret Revealed By Info Ruckus

-It’s time to get into the plastic box to find the T-142 Lancelot Tenyo trick secret.
+Let’s get into the plastic box to find out more details how this Tenyo penetration trick works.

 How the sword could apparently penetrate the folded bill and card inside the plastic case.